rpoulsen47/fall-foliage/README.md

 # fall-foliage

+## Overview
-Analysis of the change in the timing of fall foliage in National Parks on the East Coast of the US.
+This repository is part of the Fall Foliage, Climate Change, and Recreational Tourism research at the University of Richmond.
+This project focuses on understanding and disnentangling the effects of climate change on the timing of fall foliage in National Parks on the East Coast and considering the impacts on recreational tourism of these changes.